WRITTEN BY JON PANELL – SALES & COMMERCIAL DIRECTOR AT DIGITAL SENSE

 When determining what they want from a solution, customers need to question the motives of those tasked with advising them: self-service or self-serving?
 How reliable and unbiased is the advice given?
 How transparent is the advice?
 Anyone in our industry knows that influencers, advisors, consultants, and integrators make money from the advice they give, often in the complexity of migration, and in the payment to the service provider for selecting them.
 Ask yourself: why is the consultant or advisor recommending a Service Provider?
 It is common practice for Vendors or Providers to provide incentives to consultants to recommend their services or equipment.
 At times, those services or equipment are the best for the job, but customers must question whether the advice they have been given directly benefits them and their business requirements, or whether the solution presented benefits someone else first, the customer second.
 Whilst this observation isn’t SLA specific maybe it should be.
 Businesses are being built at times on a one-eyed view.

-Service Provider and customer partnerships should be mutually beneficial, and when drafting an SLA, this relationship should be foremost in each party’s mind.
+Service Provider and customer partnerships should be mutually beneficial, and when drafting a Service Level Agreement, this relationship should be foremost in each party’s mind.
 Business is business, and everyone is working to further theirs.
 But, does your business grow by doing as little as possible to achieve a set outcome?
 Let me ask this another way: Is doing just enough, managing your customer agreements to the lowest contractual service level the best way to do business?
 Or, are you working in partnership with your customers to progress both of your companies?
 Are you providing a service or are you building a relationship?

 I don’t have all answers to the above issues but, watching what goes on, I think we as an industry owe it to ourselves, our futures, and to the futures of the businesses we represent and service to think about how we can all move forward together.